jnguye27/Iterative-VS-Recursive-Quicksort/README.md

 # Iterative-VS-Recursive-Quicksort
 Description:
-Uses an iterative and recursive quicksort algorithm to sort an array of integers.
+This program uses an iterative and recursive quicksort algorithm to sort an array of integers.
-Compares the time of each as well.
+Records the time of each.

 To run:
 gfortran -Wall intIO.f03 stackADT.f03 iqsort.f03 rqsort.f03